|90.005||SURVEYOR GENERAL OFFICE ABOLISHED; FUNCTIONS TRANSFERRED TO NATURAL RESOURCES COMMISSIONER.|

 The commissioner may, in the case of an exceptional circumstance beyond the control of the timber permit holder which makes it unreasonable, impractical, and not feasible to complete cutting and removal under the permit within the time allowed, grant one regular extension for one year.
 A written request for the regular extension must be received by the commissioner before the permit expires.
 The request must state the reason the extension is necessary and be signed by the permit holder.
 An interest rate of five percent may be charged for the period of extension.

-(c) The commissioner may issue a permit for harvesting or collecting incidental volumes of special forest products.
+(b) The commissioner may issue a special product permit under section 89.42 for commercial use, which may include incidental volumes of boughs, gravel, hay, biomass, and other products derived from forest management activities.
 The value of the products is the current market value of the products that are being sold in the area.
-The permit may be issued for a period not to exceed one year, and the commissioner must charge a fee for the permit as provided under section 90.041, subdivision 10.
+The permit may be issued for a period not to exceed one year and the commissioner shall charge a fee for the permit as provided under section 90.041, subdivision 10.

-(d) The commissioner may issue a special use permit for incidental volumes of timber from approved right-of-way road clearing across state land to access a state timber permit.
-The permit must include the volume and value of timber to be cleared and may be issued for a period not to exceed one year.
+(c) The commissioner may issue a special use permit for incidental volumes of timber from approved right-of-way road clearing across state land for the purpose of accessing a state timber permit.
+The permit shall include the volume and value of timber to be cleared and may be issued for a period not to exceed one year.
 A presale conference as required under section 90.151, subdivision 6, must be completed before the start of any activities under the permit.

 Any sale of timber made by fraud or mistake or in violation of the provisions of this chapter shall be void, the permit issued thereon shall be of no effect, and the holder shall be required to surrender the same.
 In case of a sale made by mistake the amount paid shall be refunded to the permit holder, or at the request of the permit holder the commissioner may credit the refund as payment upon any other timber purchased by the permit holder.
 If timber has been cut on a permit which required cancellation due to error by the state, it may be sold at single stumpage rate without formalities.